akruszewski/gibl/manuscript/chapter3.md

          previous-hash timestamp transaction (+ nonce 1)))))
 ```

-This procedure will keep increasing the `nonce` until the block is valid.
+This procedure keeps increasing the `nonce` until the block is valid.
+Once the block is valid, we return that block.
 We change the `nonce` so that `sha256` produces a different hash.
 This defines the foundations of mining.

 For example, here's how we can mine the earlier block we gave as an example: